What Is WFM (And How Does It Apply To Our Daily Lives)?

-- Scheduled leave (vacation time, FMLA / medical leave, etc.)
+- Scheduled leave (vacation time, FMLA / medical leave, extended leaves, etc.)

 - Scheduled time for meetings, trainings, one-on-ones, coaching sessions

-- Shrinkage (unexpected time off – such as people calling in sick)
+- Shrinkage (unexpected time off, including people calling in sick)

 Related Article: What is Workforce Engagement Management?
 (And Why It Matters)

-While spreadsheets and other manual processes may work for some time, they were never designed for the inherent complexities of a contact center.
-And, your contact center may be operating under a misguided “rule” such as mandatory overtime and/or consistent under or over-staffing just because the process of forecasting and scheduling is super manual.
-In other words, you may not know what you don’t know.
+While spreadsheets and other manual processes may work for some customer service centers, they were not designed for the inherent complexities of its specialized operations.
+The use of spreadsheets can lead to operating with misguided “rules” such as mandatory overtime and/or consistent under- or over-staffing.
+That’s because it makes the process of forecasting and scheduling manual and imprecise.
+With spreadsheets, you simply don’t know, and can’t correct, what you can’t see.